alishafazal/quiz-game-project-2/README.md

 - I took inspiration from the "Love Running" walkthrough project when designing my footer.
 A comment above the footer in all HTML files has been given.

 - I used a science quiz question website to browse the different types of questions that could be asked.
 The link to this website can be found [here](https://funquizzes.uk/science-quiz-questions/).

+- I took inspiration from [this article](https://www.w3schools.com/css/css3_shadows_box.asp) from W3Schools, which allowed me to get a shadow effect on my answer buttons when the user hovers over them.

 - All icons used were sourced from [Font Awesome](https://fontawesome.com/).